How Much Does Youth Hockey Cost in Idaho?

 Hidden Costs in Idaho

-Idaho's hidden cost is pure geography — Boise to the nearest major hockey markets (Salt Lake City, Portland, Seattle) is 5-8 hours each way.
-Every competitive tournament is a multi-day, multi-hundred-dollar road trip.
-Equipment options are extremely limited locally; most families order online and pay shipping, adding $50-$100 per purchase.
+Idaho's main hidden cost is geography.
+Boise to the nearest major hockey markets (Salt Lake City, Portland, Seattle) is 5-8 hours each way.
+Every competitive tournament is a multi-day road trip with significant travel costs.
+Local equipment options are limited, so most families order online and pay shipping, adding $50-$100 per purchase.

 Get your personalized estimate at Hockey Budget.